Retrieving Group Chat Messages

 To determine the time bounds for messages the user is allowed to view, the userId

-(e.g., extracted from a JWT token) and the corresponding groupChatId
+(e.g., extracted from a JWT token) and the corresponding groupChatId are used to

 retrieve the chat conversation.
 In this